-It is not news to anyone that large data center outages are reported frequently, such as the Google cloud and Amazon S3 outages in the US-East-1 data center region reported in 2018, 2019, 2020 and 2021.
+It is not news to anyone that large data centre outages are reported frequently, such as the Google cloud and Amazon S3 outages in the US-East-1 data centre region reported in 2018, 2019, 2020 and 2021.
 Those outages knocked offline hundreds of services, including Slack, Twilio, Atlassian, 1Password, Adobe Spark, Capital Gazette, Coinbase, Glassdoor, Flickr, The Washington Post, and many others.
 There is no reason to believe such events will stop occurring in the future.
-For this reason, it is critical that Web3 services rely on decentralized storage solutions.
+For this reason, it is critical that Web3 services rely on decentralised storage solutions.

-NFT minting platforms offer a good case study as to why Web3 services need a decentralized storage solution.
-With their rise in popularity over the past year, these platforms started to realize that digital collectibles are only as durable as the storage in which they persist.
-While NFT metadata may be stored and replicated over thousands of nodes in a decentralized manner on a blockchain (e.g. Ethereum), such metadata often points to a large file (image, music, video) that is prohibitively expensive and inefficient to store in the same manner.
+NFT minting platforms offer a good case study as to why Web3 services need a decentralised storage solution.
+With their rise in popularity over the past year, these platforms started to realise that digital collectables are only as durable as the storage in which they persist.
+While NFT metadata may be stored and replicated over thousands of nodes in a decentralised manner on a blockchain (e.g. Ethereum), such metadata often points to a large file (image, music, video) that is prohibitively expensive and inefficient to store in the same manner.
 If the storage solution chosen for NFT bulk data may be subject to outages and censorship, or if it lacks durability guarantees, there is serious risk of NFT unavailability or even permanent loss.

 As with any type of electronic device, storage components are subject to failures.
-Studies have shown that storage data centers observe an annual failure rate between 2% and 4%.
-That is to say that around 2% to 4% of the disks of a data center suffer permanent failures every year.
-Decentralized storage systems are usually composed of the same or even lower quality types of hardware, thus they suffer similar or higher failure rates.
+Studies have shown that storage data centres observe an annual failure rate between 2% and 4%.
+That is to say that around 2% to 4% of the disks of a data centre suffer permanent failures every year.
+Decentralised storage systems are usually composed of the same or even lower quality types of hardware, thus they suffer similar or higher failure rates.
 For this reason, it is necessary to develop schemes to avoid data loss when a disk or node in the system fails.

 There are mainly two methods to protect data against failures: data replication and erasure coding.
 Data replication, as its name says, is a technique in which the data is replicated over multiple distant nodes so that when all nodes holding a replica fail, the replica is still present on the other node.
 If all nodes keeping replicas fail at the same time, the data is lost.
 Therefore, to be able to tolerate M simultaneous failures, it is necessary to have a total of M+1 replicas of the data in M+1 nodes.